mjbarbat/recipe-forum-analysis/README.md

   frameborder="0"
 ></iframe>

 From this graph, we can see that most of the data is centered between 20 minutes and 50 minutes, and it is heavily right-skewed.
 The data towards the top of the graph is more spread out than the data towards the bottom of the graph.
+From the graph, we can tell that "minutes" is most likely to be between 20 and 50, and this could be helpful when considering our initial question.

 ### Bivariate Analysis
+First, we added a column in the DataFrame that was a ratio of ingredients to steps (n_ingredients / n_steps).
+Then, we performed a bivariate analysis by graphing this column against the "minutes" column.

+<iframe
+  src="assets/minutes-box.html"
+  width="800"
+  height="600"
+  frameborder="0"
+></iframe>

+From this graph, we can see that there is a roughly negative relationship between the step-ingredient ratio and time it takes to prepare a recipe.
+We ccan also see that some of the recipes that take the longest to prepare have a lower step-ingredient ratio.

 ### Interesting Aggregates

 ### Imputation
+The only imputation we performed was previously mentioned in the Data Cleaning section.
+For completeness, it is restated below:

+In the new DataFrame, we filled all ratings of 0 with np.nan.
+We were able to do this because when someone was inputting a recipe, the lowest rating that they could have given is 1 star, so a rating of 0 stars really means that they didn't rate it.

-### Baseline Model
+## Baseline Model
 Our baseline model utilizes a Random Forest Regressor in order to model the data.
 Our features - 'steps' and 'ingredients' - are both quantitative variables that we will use in order to predict average recipe preparation time across our dataset.
 This model performed with an r-squared value of 0.25 and a mean-squared-error (MSE) of 441.26.
 Thus, we can conclude that our current model does not fit the trends in our data very well - the r-squared value is relatively small and the MSE is high.
 We will need to better train the model in order to recieve better results.

 ### Final Model